bazelbuild/bazel/site/en/contribute/codebase.md

 Bazel creates a somewhat complicated set of directories during a build.
 A full description is available in [Output directory layout](/remote/output-directories).

-The "workspace" is the source tree Bazel is run in.
+The "main repo" is the source tree Bazel is run in.
 It usually corresponds to something you checked out from source control.
+The root of this directory is known as the "workspace root".

 Bazel puts all of its data under the "output user root".
 This is usually `$HOME/.cache/bazel/_bazel_${USER}`, but can be overridden using the